dr01d3r/redcap-em-survey-queue-status/README.md

 ### REDCap External Module:  Survey Queue Status

-*Last Modified: 12/17/2021*
+*Last Modified: 2022-06-30*

-At a configurable interval, the Survey Queue Status module will evaluate the project's survey queue against all records in the project.
-Module output will consist of the following:
+The Survey Queue Status module will evaluate the project's survey queue against all records in the project.
+Module output will consist of the following for each project record:

-1. For each project record, a value (**Yes** or **No**) that indicates whether or not incomplete surveys currently exist in the survey queue.
+1. A value (**Yes** or **No**) that indicates whether or not incomplete surveys currently exist in the survey queue.
-1. For each project record, a count of the incomplete surveys currently in the survey queue.
+1. A count of the incomplete surveys currently in the survey queue.
-1. For each project record, a count of the total surveys currently in the survey queue.
+1. A count of the total surveys currently in the survey queue.
 1. Each record's survey queue link.
+1. A timestamp noting the last time the record was processed.

+Additional info/features:

+- The module utilizes a cron job that runs hourly.
+   - A 24 hour max run time is allocated, in case the cron takes longer than an hour to run.
+- Individual records are processed only once every 24 hours.
+   - This can be overridden when run on-demand.
+- Records are processed in batches of 100, so in the event of a module crash, it will pick up where it left off during the next run.
-In addition, an optional component allows admins to configure the sending of automatic reminder email messages.
+- An optional component allows admins to configure the sending of automatic reminder email messages.
+   - Supports rich text and piping.

 ---

 ## Setup

-The Survey Queue Status Module uses a REDCap cron job to check the survey queue and write values to the fields listed below.
-When enabled, the cron job will run each day at a time defined in the module's config file.

-- The default time setting is **7:00 AM**
+#### Debugging Mode

+A quick note about debugging before you get started.
+The `Debug Mode` option in the module config is **not** considered during automation.
+It only matters when running the job manually from the project link.

+#### Required Fields

-The Survey Queue Status Module requires admins to create the following four fields in an appropriate project instrument:
+The module requires admins to create the following five (5) fields in an appropriate project instrument:

+> **IMPORTANT:** If the module is longitudinal, these fields **must** exist on the first event!

+- `[last_processed_datetime]`
+   - Field Type: `text`
+   - Validation: `Datetime w/ seconds (M-D-Y H:M:S)`
+   - A Date/Time field used to track when a record was last processed.
+- `[incomplete_surveys]`
+   - Field Type: `text`
-- `[incomplete_surveys]` - Text Box; the Survey Queue Status Module will write **Yes** to this field if incomplete surveys exist in the queue for the record and **No** if there are no incomplete surveys for the record.
+   - The module will write **Yes** to this field if incomplete surveys exist in the queue for the record and **No** if there are no incomplete surveys for the record.
+- `[incomplete_surveys_number]`
+   - Field Type: `text`
-- `[incomplete_surveys_number]` - Text Box; the module writes the number of incomplete surveys in the queue for the record.
+   - The module writes the number of incomplete surveys in the queue for the record.
+- `[total_surveys_number]`
+   - Field Type: `text`
-- `[total_surveys_number]` - Text Box; the module writes the number of total surveys in the queue for the record.
+   - The module writes the number of total surveys in the queue for the record.
+- `[survey_queue_link]`
+   - Field Type: `text`
-- `[survey_queue_link]` - Text Box; the module writes the record's survey queue link encoded as HTML, in this format:
+   - The module writes the record's survey queue link encoded as HTML, in this format:
    - `<a href="https://redcap.myinstitution.org/surveys/?sq=Wvw4Hbf3MT">Survey Queue Link</a>`

+---

+#### Module Configuration

 After adding those fields to the project, you may enable and configure the Survey Queue Status external module.